SharkLinuxSystems/SharkLinux/README.md

 # SharkLinux
 SharkLinux Apt Repo and Install Scripts

 SharkLinux can be tested/installed in a variety of ways.
-The recommended way remains using the live cd installer available at sharklinux.ga.
+The recommended way remains using the live cd installer available at sharklinux.net.
 Github both serves as the apt repo and as an optional method to build/install using Ubuntu 16.04(1) as the base.

-ISO available at SharkLinux.ga
+ISO available at SharkLinux.net

 Official vagrant box (currently only libvirt provider) 'vagrant init SharkLinux/SharkLinux; vagrant up --provider libvirt'

 Note: vagrant box is only base system and 'install sharklinux'  needs to be run for full OS install
 ___

-#### DO NOT USE ON PRODUCTION SYSTEMS OR ANY SYSTEM THAT CANNOT BE EASILY RESTORED
+#### NOTE USING ON PRODUCTION SYSTEMS OR ANY SYSTEM THAT CANNOT BE EASILY RESTORED

 If you intend to demo SharkLinux it is suggested to do so inside a VM, Cloud instance or LXD container.
 SharkLinux is built over Ubuntu Xenial, however SharkLinux is NOT a variant or remix of Ubuntu and many fundamental system changes will occur during the build/install process.
 YOU HAVE BEEN WARNED.